Chernobyl film hits home in post-Fukushima Japan

 She said she wanted to show the contrast between nature and the industrial, with Pripyat an ideal location because the power plant had been built near abundant forests in what many people had called one of the most beautiful places in Ukraine.

-In one scene, a bus rumbling toward the power plant passes by a sign that declares "We are the builders of our happiness" as darkening skies foreshadow the imminent catastrophe.
+In one scene, a bus rumbling towards the power plant passes by a sign that declares "We are the builders of our happiness" as darkening skies foreshadow the imminent catastrophe.

 Animals sensed the disaster long before people had learned of it, and it is nature and wildlife that have returned first, while Pripyat remains a ghost town to this day.